rjspencer/docs/theming.md

 : the total amount of audio playlists

 ## AudioPlaylistView
-A single view for an audio playlist. *Meant to be used with {Page:AudioPlaylistView}*
+A single view for an audio playlist. *Meant to be used with {page:AudioPlaylistView}*

 ### block:AudioPlaylistView
 AudioPlaylistDescription